-If you are dissatisfied with the service you received, please contact our Head of Investigations (HoI).
-It would be helpful if you could set out your concerns in a letter or email.
-Please mark your letter clearly 'Personal - Service Delivery Complaint'.
-The HoI will acknowledge your complaint within three working days.
-A senior member of staff will be asked to deal with your service delivery complaint and to respond to you.
+A manager in an area different to the one you are complaining about will be asked to deal with your service delivery complaint and to respond to you.
 We will aim to provide a full reply within 20 working days of receiving your letter.
 If we cannot reply within 20 working days, we will write to explain why not and tell you when you can expect a full response.

-If your complaint is about a Member, please write to our Chief Executive Officer (CEO) who will review your complaint.
-If you are not content with the response and you believe a Member has breached the code of conduct, you can complain to the Public Standards Commissioner for Scotland - www.publicstandardscommissioner.org.uk
+If your complaint is about a member of our Board, please write to our Chief Executive Officer (CEO) who will review your complaint.
+You can email Neil.Stevenson@scottishlegalcomplaints.org.uk.
+If you are not content with the response and you believe a Board member has breached the code of conduct, you can complain to the Public Standards Commissioner for Scotland - (www.publicstandardscommissioner.org.uk)

-Complaints about the merits and/or outcome of a complaint are not covered by this process.
+Complaints about the merits and/or outcome of a complaint about a legal practitioner are not covered by this process.
 If you disagree with a decision made about a complaint, you have a right of appeal to the Court of Session.

 We keep a record of all complaints made about our service and record the outcome of each complaint.
-We produce statistical information relating to these complaints each year.
+We report information on these complaints quarterly to our Board and to the independent Consumer Panel.
+We also produce and publish statistical information relating to these complaints each year in our Annual Report.